 Google Home acts as a speaker, smart home control center, and a P.A for the family.
 It can be used to playback entertainment in the house, manage daily tasks and answer some questions you might have.

 The speaker itself features an interchangeable base with various finishes and colors to match consumer tastes.
 These finishes include fabric and metal.
 Underneath the ‘customizable shell’ is a speaker designed to playback songs and talk to you through Google Assistant (Google’s equivalent of Alexa).
 At the top of the speaker is a touch display featuring 4 LEDs.

 Similarities between Google Home and Amazon Echo

 Both Amazon Echo and Google Home are smart speakers.
-As such, they play music.
-You can stream music from online platforms like Amazon Prime Music, Google Cast and Play music.
-Both feature TuneIn Radio and Spotify.
+You can stream music from online platforms like Amazon Prime Music, Google Cast and Play Music, TuneIn Radio, and Spotify.
 Additionally, you can stream music to multiple smart devices.

 Today, lots of devices are compatible with both Google Home and Amazon Echo.
 Many smart home solutions have embraced Google Assistant and Alexa.
-However, Alexa is compatible with over 20,000 products.
-With 10,000 products, Google Home is playing catch up but it’s gaining fast.
+However, Alexa is compatible with over 100,000 products.
+Google Home is playing catch up with 5,000 products but it’s gaining fast.

 Before the new Amazon Echo was launched, Google Home won the design battle.
-But the second generation Echo has upped the stakes.
-The new Echo speaker is better looking and now comes in 6 attractive finishes including two wood, three material and one metallic.
+But the second-generation Echo has upped the stakes.
 The choices make it easier to pick one that matches your home décor.
-However, Amazon retains the cylindrical look.

 Additionally, Amazon’s approach to design is mechanical.
 The speaker has physical buttons for volume, activation and mute.
 Google, on the other hand, favored a touch panel though it does sport a physical mute button.